You Can Drink Tap Water on a Cruise – (Here’s Where and How)

 Most Cruise Lines Offer Water Packages

 If you are a lover of bottled water it is usually worth having a look to see if the cruise line offers a water drinks package.
-Many will offer packages where you pay a certain amount and you then are able to have a set number of bottles of water.

 You May be Able to Bring Water Onboard

-On a number of cruise lines, guests are able to bring bottles of water on board.
-I personally wouldn’t do this as the idea of carrying bottles of water to the cruise port with me seems like more trouble than it’s worth but if you are a big fan of bottled water this could be a good idea.
+I personally wouldn’t do this as the idea of carrying bottles of water to the cruise port with me seems like more trouble than it’s worth, but if you are a big fan of bottled water, this could be a good idea.

-On a lot of cruise lines, you’re not allowed to check in the water so you would have to carry it yourself on board and to your cabin.
-On embarkation day you may be able to board hours before your cabin is ready so this means that you would be waiting around the ship with bottles of water.
+On embarkation day, you may be able to board hours before your cabin is ready, so this means that you would be waiting around the ship with bottles of water.
 Not my idea of fun!

-Many cruise lines will also allow guests to bring on soda and alcoholic drinks, for the full list of which cruise lines allow which drinks, check out this post:
+Many cruise lines will also allow guests to bring on soda and alcoholic drinks.
+For the full list of which cruise lines allow which drinks, check out this post:

-On a Cruise Can I Bring Distilled Water or Water For Baby Formula?
+On a Cruise, Can I Bring Distilled Water or Water For Baby Formula?

-Usually, when you book a cruise you’ll be asked to fill out a form if you have any special needs such as bringing a walker or needing a service animal, as long as you let the cruise line know as soon as possible you shouldn’t have any problems bringing onboard distilled water or water for baby formula.
+Usually, when you book a cruise, you’ll be asked to fill out a form if you have any special needs – such as bringing a walker or needing a service animal.

-You can, of course, use the onboard tap water for baby formula but as it may be slightly different from what your baby is used to at home it may cause an upset stomach or an unhappy baby!
+You can, of course, use the onboard tap water for baby formula, but as it may be slightly different from what your baby is used to at home, it may cause an upset stomach or an unhappy baby!

 Free Insiders Cruise Line Guide